Hershey's Kisses: Wrapper history and varieties

 When introduced in 1907, Hershey's Kisses chocolates originally were wrapped by hand.
 The automated wrapping machinery was introduced in 1921.

 The original wrapper was silver-colored foil and Hershey's Kisses were only available in this single color for decades.
 In 1962, Hershey became one of the first companies to change its wrappers for seasonal sales.
 That was the first year that Kisses chocolates were available in different colored foil wrappers: red, green, and silver-wrapped candies were manufactured to coincide with the Christmas season.
 This idea was the suggestion of John Figi, owner of Figi's "Gifts in Good Taste"—a mail-order food gifts company based in Marshfield, Wisconsin.
 The green and red colored wrapped chocolates were featured for the first time in the Figi's Christmas catalog.

 In 1968, pastel blue, pink, and green wrappers were introduced for Easter, and in 1986, Valentine's Day-themed wrappers of red and silver were introduced.
 Xs and Os have also appeared on pink and red wrappers as well as little red hearts on silver wrappers for Valentine's Day.
 "Fall Harvest" colors were introduced in 1991.
 Independence Day has silver with red stripes and blue-starred wrappers.
 Pink wrappers with "ribbons" on them to support breast cancer research have also appeared.
 Camouflage wrappers are also available, primarily on military bases.
 Kisses Dark Chocolates come in a deep purple wrapper.
 The Halloween themed Kisses Candy Corn candies come in a wrapper whose colors imitate the color of a candy corn with yellow, white and orange stripes swirling around the candy.

 In 2016, four limited Holiday wrapper varieties were released: Santa hats, Kissmas sweaters that resemble knit Christmas sweaters, Kissmas Trees with plumes that read "Fa La La", and "Kissmas" Presents with plumes that read from me to you.
 The Christmas themed Kisses Candy Cane candies also come in a wrapper whose colors imitate the color pattern (red stripes and white chocolate).
 The original silver (for regular) and gold (for almonds) wrappers are available year-round.

 Paper plume

-All Kisses wrappers have the paper strip called a plume as an identification tag sticking from the top of the foil wrapper.
+All Kisses wrappers have a food-safe paper strip called a plume as an identification tag sticking from the top of the foil wrapper.
 When the paper plume was added to the Kisses wrapper in 1921, originally it was a flag for the "Hershey's" brand, distinguishing Hershey's Kisses from its competitors.